rempic/STUFF/README.md

 ## Software
-the Image Segmentation software prototype was developped in imageJ/Fiji (2.0.0):
+the Image Voronoi/Segmentation software prototype was developped in imageJ/Fiji (2.0.0):
 [Voronoi](./Voronoi).
 ![UI](./IMG/voronoi_imagej_UI.png)
+The Image Voronoi/Segmentation software returns a list of region of interest (ROIS) to be used on the actuired images and measure their content.

 ## Next
 - [ ] to use a randomised algorithm based on a KD-TREE data structure to represent the voroni regions locations